ohait/forego/api/README.md

 If a field is marked as `auth`, it will be unmarshalled using the UID provided by the server side plumbing.

 Moreover, if `auth,required` a 403 should be returned if no valid authentication token is provided with the request (see `api.ServerRequest.Auth()`).

-### `url`

-Only one field should have the tag `url`, which provides a definition for the entrypoint of the API, and if fully qualified, can be used from clients directly without overrides for requests over the network. (see `http/client.go Client.API()`)